 Figure 5: Principle of a competitive ELISA to screen mycotoxins (European Mycotoxins Awareness).

 The experiment set-up uses a microtiter plate (Figure 6) which is coated with a mycotoxin-specific-immobilized antibody.
 In the first step a mycotoxin linked with an enzyme will be added to a sample.
 This mixture will be applied on the microtiter plate.
-The amount of the mycotoxin-linked enzyme that binds to the antibody on the plate depends on the amount of mycotoxins in the sample (e.g. higher the amount of mycotoxins in a sample, lower will be the amount of the mycotoxin enzyme conjugate).
+The amount of the mycotoxin-linked enzyme that binds to the antibody on the plate depends on the amount of mycotoxins in the sample (e.g.the higher the amount of mycotoxins in a sample, the lower the amount of the mycotoxin enzyme conjugate).
 In the final step the substrate of the enzyme is added which leads to a chromogenic detectable signal.
 The concentration of this signal is inversely proportional to the concentration of the mycotoxin in the sample.